 Be prepared to make substitutions in your meal plan.
 If you catch a great deal on green beans, but you had planned to serve peas, swap them out and get the beans.
 Also, swap higher cost ingredients for cheaper ones.
 If your recipe calls for expensive artichoke hearts, swap them for asparagus or broccoli.
 Being flexible will allow you to take advantage of any sales or clearance items (see above).

 Have several meals you can cook from pantry staples.
 One of our pantry meals is sheet pan nachos.
-I always keep a pound or two of ground beef in the freezer just for this purpose.
-With a few spices, a bag of tortilla chips, shredded cheese an onion and a green pepper, we can have a decent meal on the table fairly quickly.
+I always keep a pound or two of ground beef (purchased on markdown!) in the freezer just for this purpose.
+With a few spices, a bag of tortilla chips, shredded cheese, an onion and a green pepper, we can have a decent meal on the table fairly quickly.
 No, it isn’t gourmet food (or even the healthiest) but it sure beats Taco Bell, and it can’t be any worse for you!

 Alfredo noodles is another quick and easy meal we make often from pantry staples.
 Served with a package of frozen broccoli or peas and some leftover grilled chicken, it makes a quick meal when it seems there isn’t much in the house to eat.

 A few other easy standby meals would be spaghetti with jarred pasta sauce, taco salad, or french bread pizzas.